-The intermediate student skill level student should be able to operate the Heart-Lung Machine with the clinical preceptor's direct supervision and assistance.
+The intermediate student skill level student should be able to operate the heart-bypass with the clinical preceptor's direct supervision and assistance.
 The aim is to enhance the student's knowledge of the operative procedure and expand their clinical skills performance.